The Best Bags for Moms With Toddlers (2023)

 This bag isn’t your average fanny pack.
 It’s made for moms as a minimalist diaper bag.
 It has a crossbody strap that you can wear however fits you best.
 It even includes a changing pad and space for wipes.
 Wear it crossbody to keep every item you need at your fingertips.

 The Freshly Picked Park Pack is another crossbody option that’s made for moms.
-It has an adjustable strap that you can wear around your body.
-And includes enough room for a few diapers and wipes, slots for your cards, and an open exterior pocket that you can quickly shove your phone into.
+It has an adjustable strap that you can wear around your body as a messenger bag, belt, or backpack.
+And it includes plenty of room for a few diapers and wipes, slots for your cards, and an open exterior pocket that you can quickly shove your phone into.
 This is perfect for running into a store or short outings.
 Strap it to yourself and carry your toddler with ease.
 Plus, there’s a zippered pocket in the back that keeps any important items safe.

 What About a Diaper Bag?